 Lenovo ThinkPad X1 Tablet 3rd Gen is a powerful machine that could be a perfect fit for low vision users, thanks to its 13-inch screen and Windows operating system.

 It’s a known fact that Windows had great accessibility settings ever since Windows 98, so naturally, the Windows 10 edition of the operating system can’t be any less than its ancient predecessor.

-Even though we didn’t reach that point in history where tablets for the visually impaired are actually a thing, with tactile braille feedback and the works, there are many products that can be safely used as substituents, for now.
+Even though we didn’t reach that point in history where tablets for the visually impaired are actually a thing, there are many products that can be safely used as substituents for now.